emoranchel/IoTDevices/README.md

 Write it to a 2gb (or more) SD Card! using: http://sourceforge.net/projects/win32diskimager/

+Connect your raspberry pi to your pc using the ethernet cable (direct connection)

+Putty to the pi IP address: 192.168.127.1 username:pi password:raspberry

+The Pi is running a simplified Raspbian (no Desktop GUI environment) with Java, Python, etc. The pi has a DHCP server

 Raspberry Pi Environment Setup

 * Raspberry Pi Setup https://www.livecoding.tv/video/java-and-the-internet-of-things-1/